 About one in four children in NSW have overweight or obesity which puts them at risk of preventable health conditions in the future.
 Children with excess body fat are over five times more likely to carry that excess weight into adulthood.

 Having excess body fat increases the risk of chronic disease, including 13 different cancers; making obesity prevention a priority area for Cancer Council NSW.

 Restricting children’s exposure to junk food marketing has been identified internationally as a policy priority to reduce childhood obesity rates.
 It has been highlighted as one of the most cost-effective strategies — that reaches the whole population — to reduce the prevalence of childhood obesity; resulting in children’s health gains and health service savings.

 Read more about the evidence as explained by Dr Jenny Norman and Associate Professor Bridget Kelly from University of Wollongong.

 Overweight or obesity affects one in every four NSW children and a high proportion will go on to have excess body weight in adulthood; increasing the risk of cancer.

 So what is the link between junk food marketing and increased risk of cancer?

 Food marketing influences children’s food preferences, encourages pestering for that food and even influences what they eat.
 Children are vulnerable and don’t fully understand advertising.

 The majority of foods currently promoted are unhealthy and that contradicts and undermines healthy eating messages.
-Children who eat these foods are more likely to have overweight, once weight is gained it’s difficult to lose and they are more likely to have overweight in adulthood putting them at risk of many cancers.
+Children who eat these foods are more likely to carry excess body fat.
+They are more likely to carry that excess body fat into adulthood putting them at risk of many cancers.

 Restricting exposure to junk food ads is one of the most cost-effective strategies to reduce childhood obesity rates and decrease the risk of cancer in adulthood.